matthewcrist/MirrorMirror/readme.md

 2. Improve handling of view requests from applications (e.g Tweetbot) vs browsers (e.g. Chrome).
 3. Track views from applications and browsers separately.
 4. Style the image viewing page.
+5. Displays errors better.
+6. Degrades gracefully when there is no database space left.

 ## Fade to: Black.
 Roll Credits.